Last Updated on May 3, 2021 by Grow with Bovees

-You could take the old school approach by sprinkling the fertilizer by-hand.
-But it’ll be hard to spread it evenly.
+You could take the old school approach by sprinkling the fertilizer by-hand with a handheld spreader, but it’s more difficult to spread it evenly.
 There’s a chance for accidental over-fertilization here, as well, which can lead to dead seeds, little growth and burnt bits.

 10 Steps for Seeding a New Lawn

 - You’ll first use a weed killer for any current vegetation.
 After everything dies off, collect it neatly and make sure you don’t leave any remains.
 Read the weedkiller instructions carefully to know exactly when to seed your new lawn.